 The system GMM estimates provided in Table 3 indicates the impact of the main macroeconomic variables-domestic investment, government expenditure, and trade openness-is consistent across the different time periods, and the group of countries, i.e., developed countries versus emerging/developing countries.
 The only exception is the unemployment rate, where the impact on growth inclusiveness is negative and statistically significant only for the 47 emerging and developing countries and for the period 2015-2019.
 Financial inclusion and institutional quality appear to have a time-varying relationship with inclusive growth, which also varies across the group of countries.
 Better governance quality is found to increase inclusiveness over the 2015-2019 period and for high-income countries.
 Surprisingly, improved access to finance is detrimental to inclusive growth, and for the sample of 47 emerging and developing countries.
-Affordability of financial services has no significant impact on the panel of 20 advanced economies.
 It is worth noting that ICT penetration has a negligible effect on the degree of growth inclusiveness.
 We found a negative effect for the group of emerging and developing countries, which is statistically significant at the 10% level.